 And SIGAR is an agency, its acronym, discuss how the U.S. military didn't want anything to do with drug eradication because they saw it as detrimental to their mission because the people they were working with were drug traffickers.

-And the same story goes to the CIA, except Saigar explicitly says in its 2018 report on counter-narcotics that the CIA, rather than cooperating with anti-drug eradication measures, prioritized its relationship with significant drug traffickers.
+And the same story goes to the CIA, except SIGAR explicitly says in its 2018 report on counter-narcotics that the CIA, rather than cooperating with anti-drug eradication measures, prioritized its relationship with significant drug traffickers.

 That's the language of the U.S. government report.

-And it even names some of the major drug traffickers who worked with the CIA, who were on the CIA's payroll.
+And it even names some of the major drug traffickers who worked with the CIA who were on the CIA's payroll.

 And let's not forget that the president of Afghanistan, Hamid Karzai, and his brother Ahmed Wali Karzai were on the payroll of the CIA and led this drug trafficking organization, which, you know, recently our government accused Nicolas Maduro of Venezuela of being the head of a drug cartel on some very, very flimsy evidence.